- What We Do

-Plastics and plastic products are more than just convenient; they are essential to the way we live our modern lives.
-CIAC Plastics Division members are involved in every step of the plastic production process, from the production of resins and pellets to producing final products including personal protective equipment (PPE), packaging to protect food and reduce spoilage, automotive parts, computer and electronic casing, and components for solar panels and wind turbines.
+Plastics and plastic products are more than just convenient; they are essential to modern life.
+CIAC Plastics Division (PD) members are involved in every step of the plastic production process, from the production of plastic pellets to manufacturing final products such as personal protective equipment (PPE), packaging to protect food and reduce spoilage, automotive parts, computer and electronic components, and renewable energy applications like solar panels and wind turbines.

 CIAC Plastics Division members are committed to:

 100% of plastics packaging being recyclable or recoverable by 2030

 100% of plastics packaging being reused, recycled, or recovered by 2040

 With the demand for plastic continuing to grow, Canada has an opportunity to use competitive advantages, including having access to abundant low-carbon natural gas feedstock and a skilled labour force to attract investment, grow the country’s plastic sector, and help the country’s economy thrive in the years to come.
 Plastics are sustainable, durable and lightweight; these attributes make them a key piece to helping other industries lower emissions, including automotive, construction, food and beverage, among others.Read our factsheet

 A circular economy will see plastics used, re-used, repurposed, and recycled again and again giving us all the benefits of plastics with a lower environmental footprint.
 The industry recognizes its responsibility to eliminate plastic waste and move to a circular economy for plastics.
 To continue in the right direction, changes are taking place, including product design, and adoption of extended producer responsibility programs whereby industry designs, manages and pays for province-wide recycling systems.
 However, significant investment in improved sortation and mechanical recycling infrastructure is needed for plastics to be collected at a scale that makes it possible for industry to recycle plastics into new products.